Azure-Samples/openai-end-to-end-baseline/README.md

 1. Create an `A` record for DNS.

    > :bulb: You can simulate this via a local hosts file modification.
-You're welcome to add a real DNS entry for your specific deployment's application domain name, if you have access to do so.
+Alternatively, you can add a real DNS entry for your specific deployment's application domain name if permission to do so.

    Map the Azure Application Gateway public IP address to the application domain name.
 To do that, please edit your hosts file (`C:\Windows\System32\drivers\etc\hosts` or `/etc/hosts`) and add the following record to the end: `${APPGW_PUBLIC_IP} www.${DOMAIN_NAME_APPSERV_BASELINE}` (e.g. `50.140.130.120  www.contoso.com`)

 1. Browse to the site (e.g. <https://www.contoso.com>).

-   > :bulb: It may take up to a couple of minutes for the App Service to properly start.
-Remember to include the protocol prefix `https://` in the URL you type in the address bar of your browser.
+   > :bulb: It may take up to a few minutes for the App Service to start properly.
+Remember to include the protocol prefix `https://` in the URL you type in your browser's address bar.
 A TLS warning will be present due to using a self-signed certificate.
 You can ignore it or import the self-signed cert (`appgw.pfx`) to your user's trusted root store.

 ## Deploying the flow to Azure App Service option

 This is a second option for deploying the flow.
-With this option, you are deploying the flow to Azure App Service instead of the managed online endpoint.
+With this option, you deploy the flow to Azure App Service instead of the managed online endpoint.
 At a high-level, you must do the following:

 - Prerequisites - Ensure you have the prerequisites
 - Download your flow - Download the flow from the Machine Learning Workspace